🌱 Roots of Reactivity

 🧬It’s in the Genes: Breed, Genetics & Maternal Stress

 Some dogs are born more sensitive than others.
-Breed traits, maternal stress, and early trauma can shape behaviour long before you meet them.
+Breed traits, maternal stress, and early experiences can shape behaviour long before you ever meet them.

 Video Block